 creativity tool # 3: Books *

 Have you ever wondered how great children’s books manage to transport our kids into worlds of rabbit holes and neverlands?
-One thing is certain: books are magical tools for nurturing kids’ imagination.
+One thing is certain: books are magical tools for nurturing kids’ fantasy.

 Reenacting and Making up Stories